analogdevicesinc/linux/Documentation/driver-api/pwm.rst

 	int pwm_apply_state(struct pwm_device *pwm, struct pwm_state *state);

-This API controls both the PWM period/duty_cycle config and the enable/disable state.
+This API controls both the PWM period, duty_cycle and phase config and the enable/disable state.

 As a consumer, don't rely on the output's state for a disabled PWM.
 If it's